Whether you are applying with a CV, cover letter and/or application form, we can help you prepare a stand out application for jobs or further study.

 - Mintel: UK market research reports, useful for overviews of sectors

-We can help you prepare a CV that will stand out from the crowd and give you a chance to get to through to the interview stage.
+We can help you prepare a tailored CV that will stand out from the crowd and give you a chance to get to through to the next stage of the application process.

-CVs are almost always accompanied by a well written and targeted cover letter.
-A cover letter is as much a part of your marketing strategy as your CV.
+CCVs are almost always accompanied by a well written and targeted cover letter.
+A cover letter is as much a part of your marketing strategy as your CV and should clearly communicate why you want to work for this particular employer in this specific role.
 Read our top tips on writing cover letters that will leave an impression on potential employers.

-Some jobs require you to complete an applcation form.
-Find our top tips and advice on how to complete an application form effectively to maximise your chances of being invited for an interview.
+Some jobs and most further study courses require you to complete an application form.
+Find our top tips and advice on how to complete an application form effectively to maximise your chances of progressing.

 Visit Safer Jobs for advice on how to avoid identity theft, phishing, recruitment agency and CV writing scams during your job hunt.